 What is a Board Certified Pediatric Dentist?

 A board certified pediatric dentist has gone through further training with the American Board of Pediatric Dentistry.
-A board certified pediatric dentist is a specialist that has trained and performed at a superior level, demonstrating an exceptional knowledge and expertise at a standard not possessed by other dentists and their pediatric dentist peers.
+A board certified pediatric dentist is a specialist that has trained and performed at a superior level, demonstrating an exceptional knowledge and expertise in dentistry for children at a standard not possessed by other dentists and their pediatric dentist peers.

 Dr. Nanna studied at the University of Illinois-Chicago to become a board-certified pediatric dentist.
 She did this once completing her dental education at the University of Pennsylvania School of Dental Medicine.
 Her training focused on the service of dental needs of children of all ages, from infant though young adult, and also is trained to help those with physical and mental disabilities.